Texas A&M avoids an Ivy League upset by beating Yale 80-71 in NCAA Tournament

 Taylor for 2(thousand)

-Wade Taylor IV’s first bucket made him the 28th player in SEC history to crack the 2,000-point mark for his career.
-He finished with 16 and heads into the second round with 2,015.
+Taylor’s first bucket made him the 28th player in SEC history to crack the 2,000-point mark for his career.
+He heads into the second round with 2,015.

 It didn’t cost them in this one, but the Aggies poor free-throw shooting came up again.
 The nation’s 266th-ranked team from the line went 12 for 21.